Information for Judges

-Complete the Judging Application form.
-Indicate whether you will enter the competition this year and if so, in what categories.
+In the full Judging Application form, indicate whether you will enter the competition this year and if so, in what categories.
 Include a description of your qualifications so that we can determine the best category for you to judge.
 We encourage you to apply electronically using the form on this website, but you can also volunteer by contacting the Competition Manager (see the Competition Contacts page).

 A Judges Training and Pick-up Day will be held in December.
 You will receive a judging packet that contains the entries you will judge, descriptions of the categories, the criteria for judging each category, and the judging evaluation forms.
-Judges will review the entries on their own time over a period of four weeks.
-Then, judging teams will convene and review each entry in their team's categories.
+You will meet with your team's lead judge and the other members of your judging team.
+Judges will review the entries on their own time over a period of six weeks.
+Revised

 Each entry is judged on the achievement of its purpose, information design, usability, effective use of media (print or online), and writing.
 Entries are judged by criteria, not against each other.

-You will participate in a training session for all judges, receive entries and instructions, evaluate the entries, attend the consensus meeting to discuss entries with your judging team, turn in scoring materials to the lead judges, and concur on the awards determined by the team.
-All evaluation forms and entry materials must be returned to the competition manager at the consensus meeting.
+Turn in all scoring materials to the lead judge.
+All evaluation forms and entry materials must be returned to the competition manager at the end of the consensus meeting.
 Meetings will occur in the Washington, DC metropolitan area in a location convenient for the majority of judges.

 The Judging schedule provides information about the event, time, and location for each phase of the competition and identifies who needs to attend each event.